pandazy/jankensqlhub/README.md

 -- Dynamic table name parameters - always table_name type with optional constraints SELECT * FROM #table_name WHERE id=@user_id

+-- List parameters for IN clauses - always list type with item type validation SELECT * FROM users WHERE id IN :[user_ids] AND status IN :[statuses]

 -- Parameters in quoted strings (treated as literals) SELECT * FROM users WHERE name='@literal_text'
 ```